encode/uvicorn/README.md

 * `uvloop` as the event loop policy.
 * `httptools` as the HTTP request parser.

-You can use this worker class to interface with either a traditional syncronous application codebase, or an asyncronous application codebase using asyncio.
+You can use uvicorn to interface with either a traditional syncronous application codebase, or an asyncio application codebase.

 These are the same packages used by the [Sanic web framework](https://github.com/channelcat/sanic).